East–West Shrine Bowl: Game results

-MVPs
+MVP award

 The game first named a Most Valuable Player for the January 1945 playing (Bob Waterfield, UCLA quarterback), and named a single MVP through the December 1952 game.
 Starting with the January 1954 game, two MVPs are selected for each game; they receive the William H. Coffman Award for Most Outstanding Offensive Player, and the E. Jack Spaulding Award for Most Outstanding Defensive Player.
 Coffman was managing director of the game for 40 years, while Spaulding was one of the organizers of the inaugural playing of the game.
-MVPs starting with the January 2000 game are listed below; a complete list is provided on the official website.
+MVPs starting with the January 2000 game are listed below.

 Canadian invitees

 Although the game is an American football competition, players of Canadian university football, contested under Canadian football rules, have been invited to each game played since 1985, when Calgary Dinos offensive lineman Tom Spoletini played.
 Usually, Canadian players on the West team come from Canada West schools, while Canadian players on the East team are from the other three Canadian conferences (Ontario University Athletics, Atlantic University Sport, and Quebec Student Sport Federation).
 One exception was Sean McEwen of the Calgary Dinos (a Canada West school), who played on the East squad in the 2016 game.
-Through the 2023 game, the Calgary Dinos have had the most invitees, with 13.

-The only Canadian team that competes under American football rules is the Simon Fraser Red Leafs.
-To date, the only Simon Fraser player to be invited to the game is Ibrahim Khan, who played in 2004.
+The only Canadian team that competed under American football rules is the now-defunct Simon Fraser Red Leafs; the only Simon Fraser player to be invited to the game is Ibrahim Khan, who played in 2004 when Simon Fraser still played Canadian football.

+Through the 2025 game, the Calgary Dinos have had the most invitees, with 13.

+In 2024, the lone Canadian invitee was Qwan'tez Stiggers, an American who did not play college football but instead became a professional player for the Toronto Argonauts of the Canadian Football League.

-Hall of fame
+Hall of Fame

-A hall of fame was established in 2002, with additional former players being added each year.
-Through 2020 inductees, there are currently 61 members of the hall of fame.
+A hall of fame was established in 2002, with additional inductees typically named in the weeks leading up to each annual playing.
+Through 2024 inductees, there are currently 64 members of the hall of fame.

 Inductees range from having played in game No. 10 (January 1935) to game No. 78 (January 2003), with game No. 48 (December 1972) having the most players honored, five.

 Pat Tillman Award

-Game organizers initiated a Pat Tillman Award in 2005, the year that Tillman was posthumously inducted to the game's hall of fame, to recognize "a player who best exemplifies character, intelligence, sportsmanship and service".
+Game organizers initiated a Pat Tillman Award in 2005, the year that Tillman was posthumously inducted to the game's hall of fame, to recognize "a player who best exemplifies character, intelligence, sportsmanship and service."

-Head coaches who played in the game

-Several people have participated in the game first as a player and subsequently as a head coach.